gear-foundation/academy/docs/07-hello-world-metadata/metadate-and-state.md

 scale-info = { version = "2", default-features = false }
 ```

-And in the `lib.rs` file, we’ll define an incoming message for the `init` function and the incoming and outgoing messages for the `handle` function:
+And in the `lib.rs` file, we'll define an incoming message for the `init` function and the incoming and outgoing messages for the `handle` function:

 ```rust title="hello-world-io/src/lib.rs"
 #![no_std]